Couples Counseling FAQs

 - Session 2 — A 90-minute session where I’ll meet individually with each of you for 45 minutes.

-- Session 3 — We review results of your computer assessment and I I assemble all the data from your consult call, intake forms, couple and individual interviews, and your computer assessment and we work together to write an initial treatment plan
+- Session 3 — We review results of your computer assessment and I assemble all the data from your consult call, intake forms, couple and individual interviews, and your computer assessment and we work together to come up with an initial direction for our work together.

 Why all the assessment?
 We really need to get down to business right away!